fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/pcgxjcLb/) to edit the above stacked column 2D chart.

-## Show Percent Values in Tool-Tips
+## Show Percent Values in Tooltips

 By default, actual data values are rendered in tool-tips.
-Set the `showPercentInToolTip`  to `1` to show the percentage values in tool-tips.
+Set the `showPercentInToolTip`  to `1` to show the percentage values in tooltips.

 Refer to the code given below: